 This type helps readers get a better understanding of a topic.
 Instead of arguing a point, the goal here is to explain a particular topic.

-In the body, explain the topic using sources, and present these sources objectively.
-Like in any regular essay, back up each supporting claim with two or more credible sources.
+In the body, explain the topic using sources and present these sources objectively.
+Like in any regular writing assignment, back up each supporting claim with two or more credible sources.

 - Argument Synthesis Essay

 The goal of this type of paper is to argue a specific topic and justify it with evidence.
-Unlike the explanatory type, here you will do the same thing you would do when writing a regular argumentative essay.
+Unlike the explanatory type, here you will do the same thing you would do if working on a regular argumentative paper.
 State your position, make supporting claims, and then provide credible evidence to back up each claim.

 How to Choose a Topic

-A synthesis essay prompt must be debatable.
+A synthesis paper prompt must be debatable.
 Depending on your assignment, you may have to choose a primary text.
 Choose a book that might have opposing viewpoints.

 Step 1: Browse through topics and ideas.
-Read about some of some sources regarding selected topics, in-depth, to see if any of taking your interest.
+Read from sources and check selected topics in-depth to see if any of them take your interest.

-Step 2: Choose a topic, and then gather relevant and useful sources to include in the synthesis essay.
+Step 2: Choose a topic, then gather relevant and useful sources to include in your synthesis paper.

-Step 3: Apply ideas from the sources onto a synthesis essay outline.
+Step 3: Apply ideas from the sources onto your synthesis essay outline.
 Doing so should make writing far easier and save you time.

 Tips on choosing a synthesis essay topic

-It is important for good topics should be debatable because they have been in public conversation for decades.
-This makes them emotionally-charged for all sides involved, and this means much evidence for them is available.
+It is important for good synthesis essay topics to be debatable as if they have been in public conversations for decades.
+This makes them emotionally-charged for all sides involved, and this will likely mean that a lot of evidence for them will be widely available.